i-am-bee/acp/README.md

 <br>

-**ACP is an open protocol for communication between AI agents and the outside world — including other agents, services, and humans.**
+**ACP is an open protocol for communication between AI agents, applications, and humans.**

 Modern AI agents are often built in isolation, across different frameworks, teams, and infrastructures.
 This fragmentation slows innovation and makes it harder for agents to work together effectively.